Pittsburgh Restaurant That Survived COVID-19 Gets Hit With Eviction Notice

 PITTSBURGH (KDKA) – Lola’s Bistro is the definition of a dream come true with a lot of hard work for Michael Barnhouse and his wife.

 “It’s tough, it’s a tough location.
 People do come out of their way, like we have regulars from Butler, Beaver.
-We have a good reputation, but we are sort of the diamond in the rough,” Barnhouse said.READ MORE: Community Leaders Offer Solutions To Curb Violent Crime In Pittsburgh
+We have a good reputation, but we are sort of the diamond in the rough,” Barnhouse said.READ MORE: Man In Critical Condition After Falling Over Hillside During Police Chase In Brighton Heights

 The two have put their hearts and souls into the North Side restaurant and managed to stay afloat during the pandemic, but not without challenges.
 The restaurant is in the red when it comes to back rent.